CAIIB Previous Year Question Papers PDF with Important Study Material

 2. Not having a clear focus on an optional paper:

 Selecting the correct optional paper and having a clear focus on it, is a must for the successful completion of the CAIIB exam.
 Although Retail banking and Financial Banking are easy papers to clear, You need to choose your optional paper based on your knowledge, interesting areas in banking, and career development.
-Don’t follow other recommendations for optional paper blindly.
+Don’t follow other recommendations for optional papers blindly.
 You have to analyze and decide on your optional paper.

 Remember CAIIB is not only for increments; it also provides much useful theoretical knowledge in different areas of banking.